Meet the Team

 Vice President, Sales

-Rosado has worked in the retail pharmacy industry for over 20 years.
 Rosado began her career in 1994 as store manager for CVS Pharmacy.
-From 1998 to 2010, she worked for Rite Aid Pharmacy, holding several positions from Training Store Manager, Regional Trainer, Front End Supervisor, Regional Pharmacy Recruiter, District Manager and Pharmacy District Manager.
-Prior to her departure from Rite Aid, she oversaw pharmacy operations for 29 pharmacy locations, including management of customer and associate relations.
+From 1998 to 2010, she worked for Rite Aid Pharmacy, holding several positions including Training Store Manager, Regional Trainer, Front End Supervisor, Regional Pharmacy Recruiter, District Manager and Pharmacy District Manager.
+Prior to her departure from Rite Aid, she was responsible for pharmacy operations for 29 pharmacy locations, including management of customer and associate relations.

 Rosado graduated from Danville College in 1991, majoring in Marketing.